savaliarushi977/Expense-Tracker/README.md

 # Expense-Tracker

-Created an Expense Tracker using React JS, Tailwind CSS
+Created an Expense Tracker using React JS, Tailwind CSS, using ReactHooks and ContextAPI